 Who needs a cookie consent banner?
 What are the requirements?
 How can you get a cookie consent banner for your website?

-What is Google doing in preparation for the GDPR, what changes should you implement to your Google Analytics account, and how you can make your use of Google Analytics compliant.
+What has Google done to be GDPR compliant, what changes should you implement to your Google Analytics account, and how you can make your use of Google Analytics compliant.

 The methods for tracking internet users and their digital habits are becoming ever more sophisticated.
-The purpose is for organizations, companies, websites etc. to gain insight into their users.
+The purpose of website visitor tracking is for organizations, companies, websites etc. to gain insight into their users.
 This insight serves to optimise user-friendliness and user experience.
 It also serves statistical purposes, for customization, for commerce, and for profiling and targeted marketing.

 If you think clearing your browser cookies is enough to prevent you from being monitored, think again.
 The tracking industry is always coming up with new methods, and now it’s even possible to recognise users via hidden ultrasound signals in ads and browser shadow data.